aneeshd/schedule_state/CONTRIBUTING.md

 Pull requests are the best way to propose changes to the codebase.

-1. Fork the repo and create your branch from `master`.
+1. Fork the repo and create your branch from `main`.
 2. If you've changed something, update the documentation.
 3. Make sure your code lints (using black).
 4. Test you contribution.
 5. Issue that pull request!

-## Any contributions you make will be under the MIT Software License
+## Any contributions you make will be under the Apache 2.0 License

-In short, when you submit code changes, your submissions are understood to be under the same [MIT License](http://choosealicense.com/licenses/mit/) that covers the project.
+In short, when you submit code changes, your submissions are understood to be under the same [Apache 2.0 License](https://choosealicense.com/licenses/apache-2.0/) that covers the project.
 Feel free to contact the maintainers if that's a concern.

 ## Report bugs using Github's [issues](../../issues)